See the National Geographic photo assignments that Kristian Bertel has participated in – Read the story about his photographs here…

 How play has an influence on the lives of children

 Play can also influence one’s social development and social interactions.
 Much of the research focuses on the influence play has on child social development.
 There are different forms of play that have been noted to influence child social development.
 One study has explored that the influence of playing styles with mothers versus playing styles with fathers and how it influences child social development.
-That play is integral to positive development of the child’s social competence or, more precisely, the ability to regulate their own emotions and behaviors in the social contexts of early childhood to support the effective accomplishment of relevant developmental tasks.

 Social benefits of play have been measured using basic interpersonal values such as getting along with peers.
 One of the social benefits that this researcher has uncovered is that play with parents has proven to reduce anxiety in children.
 Having play time with parents that involves socially acceptable behaviour makes it easier for children to relate to be more socially adjusted to peers at school or at play.
 Social development involving child interaction with peers in India or in the rest of the world is thus an area of influence for playful interactions with parents and peers.